nsrr/spout/README.md

 end
 ```

-Then run either `bundle exec rake` or `spout test` to run your tests
+Then run either `spout test` or `bundle exec rake` to run your tests.

 ### Create a CSV Data Dictionary from your JSON repository